matzeeya/matzeeya/README.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname …
+- 😄 My name is: Matzeeya …
-- ⚡ Student id: ...
-- 🔭 I’m currently studying on Faculty of Engineering.
+- 🔭 I’m currently working on Faculty of Engineering in thailand.

 ## Developer Tech